jbhannah/dctvbot/readme.md

 ```bash
 cp config.sample.yml config.yml
 ```
 Then edit `config.yml` and fill in with desired details.
-If you want bot to identify itself, you must register the nick manually first.
+If you want bot to identify itself, you must first register the nick manually with the server.

 # Usage
 ```bash